What is interval training?

 Personalise your workout

 HIIT can be performed indoors on a treadmill or bicycle.
 You can also train outside by jogging, cycling or swimming.
-People who prefer strength training spend the intense phases doing full-body exercises.
+People who prefer strength training (for example strength training at home) spend the intense phases doing full-body exercises.
 The best-known method for this is Tabata training: exercises using your own body weight, such as push-ups, burpees, box jumps, jumping jacks or with a mini band.

 Tip: to keep track of the time and number of intervals, there are several helpful apps to download to your smartphone.